tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

 </details>

 #### Considerations
-* For payments with credit card tokens, include the parameter `transaction.creditCardTokenId` replacing the information of the credit card.
-For more information, refer to [Tokenization API]({{< ref "Tokenization.md" >}}).
+* For payments with credit card tokens, include the parameters `transaction.creditCardTokenId` and `transaction.creditCard.securityCode` replacing the information of the credit card (if you process with security code).
+For more information, refer to [Tokenization API]({{< ref "Tokenization-API.md" >}}).
 * By default, processing credit cards without security code is not enabled.
 If you want to enable this feature, contact your Sales representative.
 After this feature is enabled for you, send in the request the variable `creditCard.processWithoutCvv2` as true and remove the variable `creditCard.securityCode`.
 * Transactions with credit card (One-step flows: Authorization and Capture) are only available for single installment payments.
 * Transactions in CHILEAN PESOS with decimal amounts are not allowed.